-Member Dues are anticipated to increase by \$2,374 (+3.3%).
-This amount reflects the membership fee schedule that was adopted by the MWVCOG Board in December 2020, which provided an increase in the per capita rate of .506 percent, representing the annualized Seattle CPI-W for June 2021.
+Member Dues are anticipated to increase by \$14,205 (+5%).
+This amount reflects the membership fee schedule that was adopted by the MWVCOG Board in December 2022, which provided an increase in the per capita rate.
+The Board in determining the rate of increase, uses the annualized Seattle CPI-W for June 2022.
+In reviewing this increase in CPI, which was 8.6%, the board elected to keep the increase below this number.
+The rate is therefore \$.541 per capita, an increase of 5%, calculated based on the population reported.
+There is a minimum and a maximum fee, special districts are assessed the minimum rate.
 This budgeted amount reflects the updated population estimates from Portland State University and assumes 100% participation of the current membership.

-Beginning Fund Balance is estimated to be \$2,085,333 at the beginning of FY 2022-23.
+Beginning Fund Balance is estimated to be \$3,578,514 at the beginning of FY 2023-2024.